Pistol Purchase Permits (License to Purchase – LTP)

 Requirements to obtain a LTP:

-- 18 years of age (to purchase from a private citizen in MI) or 21 (to purchase from a federally licensed dealer)
+- 18 years of age (to purchase from a private citizen in Michigan) or 21 (to purchase from a federally licensed dealer)

 - Valid picture identification